By Michael Lanza

 4. Shovel Food and Drinks At Them

-I cannot even estimate how many times I’ve been reminded me that a kid who’s complaining about being tired is usually just a hungry kid.
+I cannot even estimate how many times I’ve been reminded that a kid who’s complaining about being tired is usually just hungry.
 Give him a big candy bar or a sandwich.
 Children need to eat more frequently than adults—sometimes every hour.

 Look for warning signs: grumpiness, a slowing pace, growing quiet, or a faraway look.
 Feed them pre-emptively—before they tell you, “I’m starving!”
 Ditto with water.
 But because most kids are sippers rather than gulpers, remind them every 15 or 20 minutes, “Everyone take a big drink.”
 They might object at first, but they’ll get used to doing this.
 Giving each kid a daypack and hydration bladder helps.